 Applying for a Leave of Absence

-Students who plan to be away from the University in a future semester (or semesters) should file for a Leave of Absence using the eForm in their SIS Student Center.
-Students may be on an approved leave for up to two semesters.
+Students who plan to be away from the University in a future semester (or semesters) should file for a Leave of Absence by the deadline listed on the College calendar using the eForm in their SIS Student Center.
 All students returning from a leave must apply for readmission to the College of Arts & Sciences.
+Students should work with their Association Dean on the application for readmission.
+Students wishing to be readmitted to the University following an absence of 24 continuous months (4 consecutive spring and fall semesters) or longer must also receive permission from the Provost's Committee on Student Readmission.

 Withdrawal from the University: General Conditions and Requirements

 With the approval of your Association Dean, you may withdraw from the College (using the eForm in SIS) for personal or medical reasons.
 Students taking a medical withdrawal are encouraged to meet with someone in the Department of Student Health prior to leaving the University (see Medical Withdrawal below).

 If you withdraw during the last 10 class days immediately preceding the Final Examination period, you are not permitted to re-enter the College the succeeding semester (see the College calendar for specific dates).